 You may need ear surgery if your symptoms are severe and do not respond to other treatments.

-Cutting the vestibular nerve with a surgical procedure helps control vertigo.
+- Surgery to cut the vestibular nerve helps control vertigo.
 It does not damage hearing.

-Removing part of the inner ear with a procedure called labyrinthectomy helps with vertigo, but it causes complete hearing loss.
+- Removing part of the inner ear (labyrinthectomy) helps treat vertigo.
+This causes complete hearing loss.

 Hearing aids may be needed for severe hearing loss.

-The condition may get better on its own.
-However, Meniere's may be chronic
+Ménière's disease can often be controlled with treatment.
+Or the condition may get better on its own.
+However, Ménière's can be chronic

-Call for an appointment with your health care provider if symptoms of Meniere's disease, such as hearing loss, ringing in the ears, or dizziness, occur or worsen.
+Call your health care provider if you have symptoms of Ménière's disease, or if symptoms get worse.
+These include hearing loss, ringing in the ears, or dizziness.

 and other related disorders may be helpful.